auxoncorp/modality-tracing-rs/tracing-modality/README.md

 ### `tracing` Fields

 Fields are the structured data you define when using an event or span macro.
-They consist of a key that takes the form of a dot sperated string and a value of one of `tracing`'s supported types.
+They consist of a key that takes the form of a dot separated string and a value of one of `tracing`'s supported types.

-All fields are mapped directly as is to `event.*`, excect fields prefixed with `modality.` which are mapped to the datasource specific namespace `event.internal.rs.*`.
+All fields are mapped directly as is to `event.*`, except fields prefixed with `modality.` which are mapped to the datasource specific namespace `event.internal.rs.*`.
 Fields manually set will overwrite any any default values set by metadata, if present.